FAQ

 Apply for an EIN

 An employer identification number, also known as federal identification number, is a nine-digit number (format: 00-0000000) the Internal Revenue Service (IRS) uses to track your organization for tax purposes.
 Think of it as a Social Security number for your business.
 You can apply for an EIN free of charge online or by sending Form SS-4, Application for Employer Identification Number (EIN) to the IRS.
-Once approved, it can’t be cancelled and will stay associated with your organization for as long as you stay in business.
+Once approved, it can’t be canceled and will stay associated with your organization for as long as you stay in business.
 Some state and local governments may also require you to have a separate tax identification number.

 Documents required for payroll